 July 22, 2009

 - 2:00 pm- John Gugliotta was fishing from his kayak, 1/4 miles north of the San Onofre Power Plant.
 He was in 11-feet of water fishing outside of breaking waves about 60 yards from the surfers.
-There was a halibut hanging off of his kayak when he saw a 5 to 7-foot shark coming towards him.
+A halibut was hanging off his kayak when he saw a 5 to 7-foot shark coming towards him.
 Quickly, he pulled the fish in, and the shark surfaced.
 The shark got spooked when he tried to paddle away.
 He believes the shark just being curious.

 - 7:30- 8:00 pm- Briana Madden saw a shark jump out of the water 30 to 40 yards from outside the surf break